LucySuslova/LucySuslova.github.io/_posts/2020-01-06-api-tools-comparison.md

 [No][update-json].
 Especially for data-driven tests, updating nested JSON is near impossible

 - No SOAP support
-- HTTPS/SSL without certificates

-Although there is “relaxed” HTTPS, a certificate is needed in [some cases][ssl-config]

 - Built-in support for switching environment config

 Config is somewhat [convoluted][ra-config] in REST Assured.
 You have to use something like a DI framework (or roll your own) to read properties files